dustyroom-studio/quibli-doc/_docs/what-is-quibli-a-brief-overview.md

 ## Quibli Brief Overview

-Quibli is a collection of shaders, effects and scripts whose first task is to help easily create the look of the Japanese animation films.
-Quibli’s capabilities extend way beyond this, however, and we have included the demo scenes showing that.
+Quibli is a collection of shaders, effects and scripts whose main task is to help easily create the look of the Japanese animation films.
+Quibli’s capabilities extend way beyond this, however, and we have included the demo scenes with all the used resources showing that.

 One of the highlight features of Quibli is the [Gradient Editor](stylized-lit-shader#main-shading-parameters) found in the shaders.
 In a nutshell, you can have up to 8 independent color stops.
 The combinations of these color stops define the diversity of the material results.
 Within a single Gradient Editor you can have a smooth gradual blend from a color to another one, then a steep change to another color and so on.
 The [Kitchenware demo scenes](demo-scenes#kitchenware) display the variety of this.
 You can have a full rainbow (or any other entire palette).
 And you can vary the blending of the colors within a single gradient (red to orange is stepped and yellow to green is smooth — whatever you can imagine).
 And, what’s even more important, is that it is a real-time effect, you don’t have to save any textures: you change the color on the ramp and you immediately see it change.